AdobeDocs/commerce-contributor/src/pages/community/organizer-handbook.md

 ### Public or private?

 We are big proponents of open source and transparency so we love to see events accessible to the public.
 That said, there are occasions where private events may be beneficial.
-For example, an internal Contribution Day could be used as a company developer training opportunity in order to level up your Magento developers and get them involved in the evolution of Magento.
+For example, an internal Contribution Day could be used as a company developer training opportunity in order to level up your developers and get them involved in the evolution of Magento Open Source.

 ### Venue